runkids/vue-condition-watcher/README.md

 - `immediate`: If you don't want to automatically fetch data in the first time, you can set this parameter to `false`, and the request will not be executed until `conditions` is changed or `execute` is executed.
 - `manual`: Instead manually execute `execute` function to trigger the request, even if `conditions` changes, it will not be automatically requested.
 - `history`: Based on vue-router (v3 & v4), enables synchronization of `conditions` to URL's Query String.
 Synchronize Query String to `conditions` when the page is refreshed
+- `pollingInterval`: Enable polling, can be `number` or `ref(number)` in milliseconds
+- `pollingWhenHidden`: Continue polling whenever you leave the focused screen, the default is `false`.
+- `pollingWhenOffline`: continue polling whenever the network is disconnected, the default is `false`.
+- `revalidateOnFocus`: After re-focusing the screen, re-request once, the default is `false`.
+- `cacheProvider`: `vue-condition-watch` will cache data behind, you can pass this parameter to customize `cacheProvider`
 - `beforeFetch`: You can last modify the `conditions` before the request, or you can terminate the request at this stage.
 - `afterFetch`: you can adjust the result of `data` before `data` is updated
 - `onFetchError`: Triggered when an error occurs in the request, you can adjust `error` & `data` before `data` and `error` are updated